Baisampayan1324/Basic-Projects/TodoList/README.md

 - [ ] Task sharing functionality
 - [ ] Search and filter options

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License
+## License

 This project is open source and available under the MIT License.

-## 📞 Contact
+## Contact

-If you have any questions or suggestions, feel free to reach out!
+If you have any questions or suggestions, please don't hesitate to reach out.

 ---